jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 ## Part V

-Using all of the components above, create a structural design that links all of the components.
-Your input to the entity will be a four-bit code for the current number and a one-bit select line for the multiplexer.
-Your outputs
+Create a structural design that incorporates various components to form a complete system.
+This system will accept a four-bit input representing a number and a single-bit selection signal for a multiplexer.

-There Will be a single bit high for valid Fibonacci numbers on the input.
-The multiplexer (note you will need to modify the multiplexer shown to the correct bit width) will be used to control if the current Fibonacci input (when select is 0, the input is displayed.
-When 1, the next Fibonacci number is displayed).
-This only displays When selected, 0-8, ignoring the 13 from the following Fibonacci output.
+* Inputs: A four-bit code (c3c2c1c0) Represents the current number to be evaluated or displayed.
+  A one-bit select line (sel) Controls the operation mode of the multiplexer.

+* Outputs: A single-bit signal (valid): Indicates whether the provided four-bit input corresponds to a valid Fibonacci number.
+Display Output: Controlled by the multiplexer, it can either show the current input or the next Fibonacci number based on the sel signal

+The structural design should link all components logically and efficiently to meet the specified requirements.
+The display output, influenced by the multiplexer, should accurately reflect either the current input or the subsequent Fibonacci number, depending on the state of the sel line.
+All components should be appropriately sized in bit width to handle the required input and output values range.

 1. Write the Verilog module as described.